Taapeli/isotammi-addons/source/SuperTool/README.md

 You can modify the database by supplying suitable Python statements in the "Statements executed for each object" section.
 To be able to do that you of course have to know which Gramps functions to call to make the modifications correctly.
 That is, you need to know something about Gramps internals.

-Note also that the "Commit changes" checkbox MUST be checked if any modifications are to be made (if the called functions do not do the commits themselves).
+Note also that the "Commit changes" checkbox MUST be checked if any modifications are to be made (if the called functions do not start a transaction and do the commits themselves).
 This acts also as a safeguard to protect for any inadvertent modifications.
 All changes are done under a transaction and they can be undone from the Gramps menu (Edit > Undo).

 For example, this will set the gender of selected people to FEMALE: